 What are some of the risks of Medicare Advantage plans?

-Most of the risks that advantage enrollees have involves restrictions and authorizations.
+Most of the risks that advantage enrollees have revolves around restrictions and authorizations.
 If you’re out of the service area, you may have nightmares with your Medicare Advantage plan even though you may feel it was an emergency situation.

 Additional risks include: